Deadline to correct mistakes – one week to go!

 If you have received a letter then it should not be ignored; these are a final opportunity for review and correction prior to HMRC intervention.

 I would recommend that if you are concerned or have received a letter then you take advice from your advisor.
-Scott Campbell, Dave Wase or I would be happy to support you and review your records and claims.
+Dave Wase or I would be happy to support you and review your records and claims.
 Our Croner Taxwise insurance can also provide you with protection against a future compliance checks and we could also discuss this with you.